 2. Bring a pot of salted water to boil; add wheels and cook until al dente, 8-12 minutes.

 3. Heat a sauté pan over medium-low and add sliced prosciutto, cooking until crispy.
-Add frozen peas, if using, and heat through.
+Add peas and heat through.

 4. Add cooked pasta to sauté pan, along with a ladle of pasta water, a slice of compound butter, and parmesan cheese.
 Transfer to a serving bowl, garnishing with more compound butter and cheese if desired.